jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

 ## 12.1.
 Database lifecycle

-- You can choose what you want to happen to the database after you decouple it from your Elastic Beanstalk environment.
+- We can choose what we want to happen to the database after We decouple it from our Elastic Beanstalk environment.
   - **Snapshot:** Before Elastic Beanstalk terminates the database, it saves a snapshot of it.
   - **Delete:** Elastic Beanstalk terminates the database.
 After it's terminated, the database instance is no longer available for any operation.
   - **Retain:** The database instance isn't terminated.
 It remains available and operational, though decoupled from Elastic Beanstalk.